 Opening up tension patterns in the body that have been operating as an armor to allow freedom of movement and expression

 Having a safe space to notice what comes up, feel the feelings, and let them pass through

 Massage therapy can be an effective support in working with clients suffering from depression by:

 According to the AMTA ( American Massage Therapy Association), massage therapy helps because it “promotes relaxation, raises healthy body awareness, helps the client stay in the present moment, reduces the chronic stress response, and helps the client reconnect with his or her inner self through touch.”

 My practice specializes in working with clients suffering from anxiety, trauma, and pain.
 However, I see clients dealing with a variety of concerns: physical, psychological, and both.
 I highly recommend working with a trained mental health provider when suffering from any mental health issues.
 In some cases, I will require that a client is active in psychotherapy while we are working together.
-My office is within an amazing integrative counseling center called The Enlightenment Counseling Center.
+I often collaborate with mental health clinicians, particularly from The Enlightenment Counseling Center in West Hartford and Hartford, CT.
 They offer a holistic approach.
 It can be helpful for clients who are seeing myself and a psychotherapist to sign a release of information form so that I can get support from them to create the most safe and informed treatment as possible.

 To find a list of resources I created during the pandemic, please head to this link.